-New Study Finds Testosterone Does Not Increase Your Heart Attack Risk
+Video Download: New Study Finds That Testosterone Does Not Increase Risk Of Heart Attack

 An official sounding voice informs you that: “If you or a loved one used a prescription testosterone patch, cream, gel, deodorant or spray and suffered a heart attack, pulmonary embolism, blood clot, stroke or died, you might be entitled to monetary damages.
 Recent medical studies have concluded that men who used testosterone supplements were much more likely to suffer a heart attack, stroke, blood clot or die than men who didn't take testosterone.
 Also, the FDA has issued an alert concerning these products.
 If you used prescription testosterone and suffered any of these problems, contact the law firm of...immediately at 1-800-380-5339 for a free, no-obligation consultation.
 Get what you deserve.
 We get results, and we'll make them pay.”